Chuncheon is a well-known location among Asian tourists because of its role as a filming location in the hugely popular Korean

 Kim Yu-jeong (1908-1937) is a leading Korean novelist known for his short stories.
 His birthplace in Chuncheon was renovated into the Kim Yu-jeong House of Literature and now displays the biography and works of the celebrated author.

-Gangchon Rail Park offers a unique opportunity to view the beautiful scenery of Chuncheon on rails along mountains and river, riding on the rail bikes.
-The best seasons for rail biking are spring and autumn and it takes around one hour and a half an hour for eight kilometers from Kim You-jeong Station to Gangchon Station.
+Gangchon Rail Park offers a unique opportunity to view the beautiful scenery of Chuncheon's mountains and river while riding on rail bikes.
+The best seasons for rail biking are spring and autumn, and it takes around one and a half hours to complete the eight kilometers from Kim You-jeong Station to Gangchon Station.